VICS-CORE/stats/docs/about.md

 ---

 We're a bunch of volunteers from India, who are analysing covid data to talk about things that we believe are important.
+We're using deep learning, neural networks and machine learning to look for insights in covid data.

 You can find the source code for all our work on [GitHub][vics-gh]{:target="_blank"}.